pkruzlics/passport-local/README.md

-[Passport](http://passportjs.org/) strategy for authenticating with a username and password.
+[Passport](http://passportjs.org/) strategy for authenticating with a username , password and URL.

-This module lets you authenticate using a username and password in your Node.js applications.
+This module lets you authenticate using a username, password, and url in your Node.js applications.
 By plugging into Passport, local authentication can be easily and unobtrusively integrated into any application or framework that supports [Connect](http://www.senchalabs.org/connect/)-style middleware, including [Express](http://expressjs.com/).